 Many if not most people believe that the principle of non-harming or non-violence is primarily a moral imperative to avoid injuring others.
 Although the ahimsa principle does guide us to avoid harming others, it also guides us to avoid harming ourselves.

-However, in the yoga tradition, the practice of ahimsa includes relieving oneself of unnecessary physical, mental, emotional and spiritual burdens so as to produce a literal enlightenment, a lightening up of the body, mind and spirit.
+In the yoga tradition, the practice of ahimsa includes relieving oneself of unnecessary physical, mental, emotional and spiritual burdens so as to produce a literal enlightenment, a lightening up of the body, mind and spirit.

 In this regard, Ballentine remarks: